Search

 If you want to make yourself sneeze, grind up some whole peppercorns or open a container of spices and take a little whiff.

-Sneezing may occasionally need to be induced.
+Sneezing may occasionally need to be induced, and understanding how to make yourself sneeze can be helpful in such situations.
 While there are several ways to do this, not all will be effective for everyone.
 Everyone's sensitivity to trigeminal nerve stimulation and response to irritants varies.
 Whatever your justification, there can be a time when you have to force a sneeze.
 There are several ways to sneeze on demand, and different techniques will be effective for various people.
 Determine what functions best, and be gentle to prevent discomfort or harm.

 Also Read: How To Stop Running Nose and Sneezing: 13 Home Remedies